Key Takeaways

 HR outsourcing is the practice of delegating some or all human resources operations to a third-party provider while your company remains the employer and keeps accountability for core decisions.
 You stay in charge.
 They handle the machinery.

-In the U.S., this typically covers payroll, benefits administration, HRIS and systems support, compliance filings, leave administration, employee relations guidance, and recruiting add-ons.
+In the U.S., HR outsourcing typically covers payroll, benefits administration, HRIS and systems support, compliance filings, leave administration, employee relations guidance, and recruiting add-ons.
 Think of it as surgical offloading.
 You pick what drains time without adding strategic value, and you hand it to people whose entire job is doing that work well.

 When Companies Consider HR Outsourcing